 Groups of advertising targets are usually referred to as segments.
 These can be based on age, gender, profession, or even location.
 The ultimate goal is to ensure that individuals only see the advertisements that are most relevant to them, because that keeps them engaged with the content.

-Advertising firms are even finding ways to integrate AI tools into their design methods.
+Advertising firms are even finding ways to integrate A.I. in marketing.
 By collecting and analyzing data, they can understand what types of ads work and which ones don’t.
 This can save the company time and money while allowing them to focus on the best paths toward a return on investment (ROI).

 Natural Language and Image Recognition